minetest-mods/subterrane/README.md

 This causes large caverns to be hollowed out during map generation.
 By default these caverns are just featureless cavities, but you can add extra subterrane-specific properties to biomes and the mapgen code will use them to add features of your choice using the "on_decorate" callback.
 The callback is passed a data table with the following information:

--- cavern_data -- This is passed into the decorate method.
 ```
 {
 	cavern_floor_nodes = {} -- List of data indexes for nodes that are part of cavern floors. *Note:* Use ipairs() when iterating this, not pairs()